-How do you differentiate between a server hang and server crash issue?
+Q1) How do you differentiate between a server hang and a server crash issue?

-When a Server crahes, the JAVA process no longer exists.
-When the Server is hung, it stops responding.
+- When a server crashes, the JAVA process no longer exists.
+When the server is hung, it stops responding.

 - Native IO

 - JDBC Driver issue

 - JVM crash generates a hs_err_pid file.
 We need to look into the stack trace of the hs_err_pid file.

 - If the thread is from a native i/o, we need to disable native io.

 - if the stack trace is from the driver, we need to get in touch with the drive team.

 - Quite possibly it's a problem with the driver.
 Changing the type of driver can be a workaround.

 - If the thread shows it coming from an optimized code, we can turn off optimization.
 If the stack is from native calls of the application, it's a bug with the application and it has to b modified.